opengovsg/FormSG/docs/ARCHITECTURE.md

 - Management of forms is restricted to form creators.
 In storage mode, form creators can add other public servants as form editors.
-In email mode, form creators can specify a whitelist of email addresses which will receive all form responses.
+In email mode, form creators can specify an allowlist of email addresses which will receive all form responses.

 #### Notable Points